Picture This (File Library)

 Problem

-Goal
+Business Goal

-Measuring Success
+Success Metrics

-Reduce [file library] support inquiries by 25% within the first post-launch quarter.
+• Reduce file library support inquiries by 25% within the first post-launch quarter.

-Reduce the average of severe bugs reported from 4 per quarter to 2 per quarter.
+• Reduce the average of severe bugs reported from 4 per quarter to 2 per quarter.

-Reduce the average time uploading a single image from 14 seconds to 7 seconds.
+• Reduce the average time uploading a single image from 14 seconds to 7 seconds.

-Legacy User Experience
+User Experience (Legacy)

 Committing workflow.
 Because the selected image is not in a padded container with a fixed size, a lot of real estate is lost on the page.

-Legacy User Journey
+User Journey (Legacy)

-Core insights & solutions
+Core insights & solutions (Legacy)

 *Percentages are based on interviews with 12 employees that span various roles and organizations within IBM.